 You typically attend at least six hours of lectures or seminars, and two to three hours of individual, paired or small-group supervision each week.
-You normally write a short essay for each supervision, which you then discuss with your supervisor.
+You normally write one or two short essays per week, which you then discuss with your supervisor.

-As well as exams, there's a compulsory dissertation and over the three years you can replace three more of the written exams with coursework.
+As well as unseen exams, there's a compulsory dissertation and over the three years you can replace three more of the written exams with coursework.
 Prizes are awarded for the best work.
-Although the course isn't focused on creative writing, it's possible to submit an original composition of your own, which would then be assessed.
+Although the course isn't focused on creative writing, there are prizes for the best original compositions submitted in each Part of the course.

 A broad range, a solid grounding

 You're introduced to the full range of English literature from the Middle Ages to the present day.
-There are few set texts, so that while you must study widely, you can also focus on topics of interest.
+There are few set texts, so that while you must study widely, you can also focus on topics of interest to you.
 Over the first two years, you take two compulsory papers:

 - English Literature and its Contexts 1300-1550

 - Practical Criticism and Critical Practice